na-na-hi/renget/archive/tmd2character_mohka.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Eᴍᴘᴛʏ | Vacant inventory slot.
+1. Unrefined Pearl (x3) | Three unrefined, misshapen pearls.
+They need some work, but could be worth something eventually.
 2. Eᴍᴘᴛʏ | Vacant inventory slot.

 **RP/QUEST STORAGE (∞ slots)**